 - Dash of sweet and sour mix

 Van Gogh Acai-Blueberry Vodka makes this version of the Cosmopolitan cocktail very berry.
 The mix of natural blueberries and black raspberries creates a dark purple color.
 The strong berry flavor makes the original cosmo seem rather bland.
+Some even feel that this is the world’s best Cosmopolitan recipe.
+We will let you decide!

 - 2 ounces vodka (Van Gogh Acai-Blueberry Vodka)